Other / mixed grade configuration · Indianapolis, IN

 How many students attend Irvington Community School?

 Irvington Community School has 326 students enrolled.
-It is a other school in Indianapolis, IN.
+It is a public school in Indianapolis, IN.

 What is the student-teacher ratio at Irvington Community School?